philcockfield/create-tmpl/README.md

 ### Philosophy
 The [best programmers are lazy](http://threevirtues.com).
 If you do anything more than three times, it might be a **good idea to automate it** 🤖.

-The `create-tmpl` module is designed to make creating repeatable scaffolding through templates painless, powerful and low-effort.
+The `create-tmpl` module is here to make creating repeatable scaffolding through templates painless, powerful and low-effort.
 So low effort that you're more likely to do it than not.
-Design principles include:
+Design principles:

 - Simple configuration (or "no-configuration").
-- Powerful CLI for direct use.
+- Powerful CLI that's fun to use.
 - Elegant and extensible API when integrating into another module.

 ---